shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/ali-workflow-with-custom-models.md

 ---
-title: ALI Workflow with Custom Models
+title: Data Science Toolkit - ALI Workflow with Custom Models
 description: Explore a detailed guide that provides step-by-step instructions on how to create and seamlessly associate custom models with an Augmented Line Item (ALI). ms.custom: data-science
 ---

-# ALI workflow with custom models
+# Data Science Toolkit - ALI workflow with custom models

 Working with [Custom Models](custom-models.md) such as [Bonsai trees](the-bonsai-language.md) or Logistic Regression models and Augmented Line Items (ALI) is fairly similar to the process of working with traditional campaigns.
 This guide provides instructions for creating and associating custom models to an ALI.
 In the example below, we will create a Bonsai expected value [decision tree object](create-a-bonsai-decision-tree-custom-model.md) and use it as a bidding strategy for an ALI.